Application Runners

 Interceptors

-In the Interceptors tab, you can add interceptors that will process requests and responses for applications built on this runner.
+In the Interceptors tab, you can add local interceptors that will process requests and responses for applications built on this runner.
+Such interceptors will be displayed as runner interceptors in the configuration of application created based on the selected application runner.

 | Column | Description |